Sahil-Chhabra-09/Time-Tracker/README.md

 ## Time Tracker

-Hence, I create a simple app which makes this task way easier, whenever you sit down, just press start, and when you leave, just press stop.
+Hence, I created a simple app which makes this task way easier, whenever you sit down, just press start, and when you leave, just press stop.

 Through login system integrated, you can operate it in multiple devices.
 At the end of the day, you can know how long you sat down for throughout the day.